keboola/connection-docs/transformations/r/binary.md

 {: .image-popup}
 ![Screenshot - Upload file](/transformations/r/file-import.png)

-In the sample above, we decided to give the file a tag `predictionModel`.
+In the sample above, we decided to give the file the tag `predictionModel`.

 ## Step 3 - Create R Transformation